-In addition, it is recommended to have a 15- Ω series resistor on each input line to damp out ringing caused by the package parasitic.
-At higher input frequencies (> 100 MHz), a lower series resistance around 5 Ω to 10 Ω should be used.
-It is also necessary to present low impedance (< 50 Ω) for the common-mode switching currents.
-For example, this could be achieved by using two resistors from each input terminated to the common-mode voltage (Vcm).
+A 5- Ω resistor in series with each input pin is recommended to damp out ringing caused by the package parasitics.
+It is also necessary to present a low impedance (< 50 Ω) for the common-mode switching currents.
+For example, this is achieved by using two resistors from each input terminated to the common-mode voltage (VCM).